raycast/eslint-plugin/README.md

 # eslint-plugin-raycast

-ESLint plugin designed specifically for Raycast extensions
+This ESLint plugin is designed to help you follow best practices as you build Raycast extensions.

 ## Installation